PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 A Perceptron Neural Network is one of the simplest types of artificial neural networks, often considered as the building block of more complex architectures.
 It consists of a single layer of nodes, each of which computes a weighted sum of its inputs and applies an activation function to produce an output.

-Here’s a more detailed explanation:
+Here's a more detailed explanation:

 1. **Architecture**: The Perceptron consists of three main components:
    * **Input Layer**: This layer contains input nodes, each representing a feature of the input data.
 Each input node is associated with a weight that determines its contribution to the output.